JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2021.md

 `com.intellij.openapi.actionSystem.ex.CustomComponentAction#createCustomComponent(Presentation, String, DataContext)` method removed
 : Please use `createCustomComponent(Presentation, String)`, one shall not depend on `dataContext` there.

+`com.intellij.ui.EditorTextField.addNotify()` method marked final : Please use `addSettingsProvider(EditorSettingsProvider)` to configure `Editor` as editor creation may be postponed now.

 ### VCS Log 2021.3